Mustahil (woreda): Mustahil floodings

 Mustahil was heavily affected by the flash floods in Ethiopia during September 2006, the worst of any woreda in the Somali Region.
 An initial assessment by Ethiopian authorities found that 45,000 people were affected by the flooding; more recent numbers reported for this woreda were two people and 5,400 livestock killed and 1,440 hectares of cropland ruined.

 The October 2007 flooding affected 26,825 people in this woreda, displacing approximately 6,000, and devastating kebeles that had not been affected in the worst flooding of 2006.
 These kebeles included Budul, Jagi, Fagug, and Iman Ise.
 Moreover, grazing land, water sources and approximately 5,630 hectares of crop land were reportedly destroyed by flood waters in Mustahil and Kelafo, which further exacerbated the already fragile food security of the region.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 49,315, of whom 26,668 are men and 22,647 women.
 While 6,174 or 12.52% are urban inhabitants, a further 7,332 or 14.87% are pastoralists.
 99.45% of the population said they were Muslim.

-This woreda is inhabited by Jidle, Xawaadle, Ujeejeen, Habargidir and rer aw hasan clans of the Somali people.
+This woreda is inhabited by Jidle, Makahil subclan of the Gadabursi, Xawaadle, Ujeejeen, Habargidir and rer aw hasan clans of the Somali people.

 The 1997 national census reported a total population for this woreda of 50,085, of whom 17,525 were men and 14,530 women; 2,956 or 5.9% of its population were urban dwellers.
 The largest ethnic group reported in Mustahil was the Somali 50,035 (99.9%).